space55/nrcc-site/content/about.md

 ## Foundation

-NRCC was founded in the beginning of 2024 to provide services to homelabbers looking for reliable sites to run servers.
+NRCC was founded at the end of 2023 to provide services to homelabbers looking for reliable sites to run servers.

 ## Initial Deployment